CS5001-tempname-Team/Senior-Design/Final-Report.md

 ## Test Plan and Results

 The test plan and results of our tests can be accessed from [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Test_Plan_and_Results.pdf)

+## User Manual

+The user manual of our Capstone project can be accessed from [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/2021%20User%20Guide/User-Guide.md)

 ## User Stories and Design Diagrams